-- 1) Any complete wheel fitted, or part thereof on the car or installed inside the car during servicing must reach the next service park or the next area where a tyre change is authorised. - 2) No complete wheel may be loaded on or taken off the car elsewhere than in the service parks or the areas where a tyre change is authorised. - 3) Notwithstanding the requirements of the FIA Regulations in Appendix J, a minimum of 1 spare wheel must be carried in the car at all times during the event. - 4) Penalty for non-compliance will be 1-minute per incident.
+- i) It is a compulsory for the car to carry one spare wheel at all times during the course of the event.
+Cars may carry a maximum of two spares wheels. - ii) Any complete wheel fitted on the car or installed inside the car during servicing must reach the next service park or the next service area where a tyre change is authorised, save and except for when the tyre has disintegrated and come off the rim.
+If the Spare tyre was fitted, the flat/damaged wheel must be present in the vehicle upon return to the next service. - iii) No replacement complete wheel may be loaded in or removed from the car other than in service parks or the areas where a tyre change is authorised. - iv) Penalty for non-compliance will be 1-minute per incident.